-- If the Pendrive supports the encryption, Check the data stored is encrypted.
+- If the Pendrive supports encryption, check that the data stored is encrypted.

-- If the Pendrive is password-protected, Check the data can be read/written only after providing the password.
+- If the Pendrive is password-protected, check that the data can be read/written only after providing the password.

-- Verify that the Pendrive opens without any error or warning when you click on Start, Select My Computer, right-click on “Removable drive,” and open.
+- Verify that the Pendrive opens without any error or warning when you click Start, Select My Computer, right-click “Removable drive,” and open.

 - Verify that the appropriate warning message is displayed with the action “Format the Drive” to be performed by the user when you click on Start, Select My Computer, Right-click on the drive, and Format the Drive.

-- Verify that A separate pop-up will be opened to display the Available and Used space on the Drive when you click on Start, Select My Computer, Right-click on “Removable drive,” and Select Properties.
+- Verify that A separate pop-up will be opened to display the Available and Used space on the Drive when you click Start, Select My Computer, Right-click “Removable drive,” and Select Properties.

 - Verify that the LED of the pen drive is available.